Tarekeniwal

-Tarekeniwal was a Kushite King of Meroe of whom little is known.
-He likely ruled the Meroitic empire during the 2nd century AD.
+Tarekeniwal was a Kushite King of Meroë of whom little is known.
+He likely reigned in the second half of the 2nd century AD.
 Tarekeniwal is only known from his pyramid in Meroe (Beg.
 N 19).
 His name appears on the pylon of the cult chapel in front of the pyramid, which was in modern times restored.
 The chapel and its decoration is still well preserved.

+Imagery in Tarekeniwal's tomb places unusually strong emphasis on him as a triumphant warrior.
+The offering table of the later king Aritenyesbokhe identifies Aritenyesbokhe ruler as a son of Tarekeniwal, presumably the same person as the king.
+The table also identifies Amanikhalika as Aritenyesbokhe's mother and thus as Tarekeniwal's queen.